kiernanmcgowan/webcolor/README.md

-Color Pallet of the Internet
+Color Palette of the Internet
 ===

-A visualization of the color pallets used by popular sites on the internet.
+A visualization of the color palettes used by popular sites on the internet.

 Inspired by [Wired's June 2008 cover](http://hint.fm/projects/wired2008/)